19porterc/ECE484-ServoMotor/README.md

      ```
      c:\avr-gcc-11.1.0\bin\avrdude.exe -F -V -c arduino -p ATMEGA328P -P com11 -b 115200 -U flash:w:main.elf
      ```
-   - You may have to change the filepath depending on where avrdude is installed.
+   - You may have to change the file path depending on where avrdude is installed.
 8. **Continuous Files**
    - Once you are finished with the positional servo motor, it is time to move to the continuous servo.
    - Disconnect the Arduino from the computer before switching pins.